Rapamycin for Anti-Aging in Dogs and Perhaps in Humans

 The Dog Aging Project at the University of Washington

-The second phase in the rapamycin intervention trial will involve dogs from all over the United States and perhaps from other countries as well.
-It will be a long term project designed to discover the effect of rapamycin on lifespan and health.
-The dogs will be monitored closely and frequent tests done to assess aspects of their health.
+The second phase in the rapamycin intervention trial is still in progress.
+It involves dogs from a wider area and is a long-term project.
+Its goal is to discover the effects of rapamycin on lifespan and health.
+The dogs will be monitored closely and frequent tests will be performed to assess aspects of their health.

 Dog Safety and Side Effects of Rapamycin Treatment

 At the high doses used to treat kidney transplants and cancer, there may be major side effects of rapamycin treatment in humans.
-These include increasing the risk of diabetes, hindering wound healing and suppressing the immune system in cases where this isn't desirable.
+These include increasing the risk of diabetes, hindering wound healing, and suppressing the immune system in cases where this isn't desirable.
 Only a low dose of the drug is needed to extend the lifespan of mice, however.
 The potential side effects of rapamycin use as well as the potential anti-aging benefits are of great interest to researchers.

 Benefits of Anti-Aging Research in Pet Dogs